 Alignment: The problem of facial recognition is compounded because faces in a given image or video do not follow any guidelines.
 The person may be zoomed-in or out, peeking from behind a tree, or present in a side profile, making the problem of face detection even harder.
 This is where face alignment comes in: it tells us where in the given image/video the face lines, and what are the contours for facial features.

-Feature extraction: As the name suggests, during this phase of the process (we’re now in the Recognition stage), the individual features of the face, such as eyes, nose, chin, lips, etc., are extracted in the form that can be used by algorithms in the next stage.
-At this stage, the computer has collected enough hard data to tell a face apart uniquely.
+Feature extraction: As the name suggests, during this phase of the process (we’re now in the Recognition stage), the individual features of the face, such as eyes, nose, chin, lips, etc., are extracted in the form that algorithms can use in the next stage.
+At this stage, the computer has collected enough complex data to tell a face apart uniquely.

-Feature matching/classification: In this stage, the inputs received from feature extraction are matched against the given database to deduce the identity of the person.
-This phase is also known as classification, because the algorithm may be needed to categorize faces instead of individually identifying them.
+Feature matching/classification: In this stage, the inputs received from feature extraction are matched against the given database to deduce the person’s identity.
+This phase is also known as a classification because the algorithm may be needed to categorize faces instead of individually identifying them.